Santa Maria Novella: Gondi Chapel

-This chapel is situated on the left side of the main altar and dates from the end of the 13th century.
-Here, on the rear wall, is the famous wooden Crucifix by Brunelleschi, one of his very few sculptures.
-The legend goes that he was so disgusted by the "primitive" Crucifix of Donatello in the Florence's church of Santa Croce that he made this one.
+This chapel is situated on the left side of the main altar and dates back to the end of the 13th century, when on the day of Saint Luke, on 18.
+October 1279, the groundbreaking for the church took place.
 The vault contains fragments of frescoes by 13th-century Greek painters.
-The polychrome marble decoration was applied by Giuliano da Sangallo (c.
-1503).
-The stained-glass window and dates from the 20th century.
+Today's Renaissance appearance in white and black marble, and red porphyry revetment was applied by Giuliano da Sangallo around 1503, when the patronage for the chapel went to the Gondi family.

+Here, on the rear wall in the niche above the altar the famous Crucifix by Brunelleschi was installed, though not its original location.
+The polychromed wooden statue executed ca. 1410–15 is one of very few sculptures by the artist most famous for the cathedral's cupola and the foundling hospital.
+The legend goes that he was so disgusted by the "primitive" Crucifix by his young friend Donatello in the Florence's church of Santa Croce who challenged him to cut a better one.
+The stained-glass window are modern works of the 20th century.

 Cappella Strozzi di Mantova

 The Cappella Strozzi di Mantova is situated at the end of the left transept.
 The frescoes were commissioned from Nardo di Cione (1350–1357) by Tommaso Strozzi, an ancestor of Filippo Strozzi.
 The frescoes are inspired by Dante's Divine Comedy: Last Judgment (on the back wall; including a portrait of Dante), Hell (on the right wall) and paradise (on the left wall).
 The main altarpiece of The Redeemer with the Madonna and Saints was done by Nardo di Cione's brother, Andrea di Cione, better known as Orcagna.
 The large stained-glass window on the back was made from a cartoon by the two brothers.